ClaspTV/vizbee-react-native-ftv-atv-demo-app/README.md

-# vizbee-react-native-ftv-atv-demo-app
+# vizbee-react-native-ftv-atv-sample-app

-This README provides instructions on how to set up and run the vizbee-react-native-ftv-atv-demo-app.
+This README provides instructions on how to set up and run the vizbee-react-native-ftv-atv-sample-app.

 ## Getting Started